Federity-X/public-tractusx-edc/docs/EXTENSION_CREATION_GUIDE.md

 8. **Use extension categories**: Add categories in `@Extension` annotation for better organization
 9. **Handle runtime conflicts**: Use proper exclusions when needed
 10. **Test with real runtime**: Verify your extension works in actual runtime configurations
+11. **Choose appropriate runtime**: Use production runtime for Tractus-X compatibility
+12. **Set up infrastructure**: Ensure PostgreSQL and Vault are running for production runtime
+13. **Validate in production context**: Test with live APIs and full Tractus-X stack

 ### Extension Categories